gheinzer/officr/README.md

 # What is it?

-Officr is mainly a todo list to rember things like homework and meetings.
+officr is mainly a todo list to rember things like homework and meetings.
 I wrote this for me, but maybe, someone is interested to try it put and post an issue, if something does not work.

 # Installation